Chapter Region & Student Representatives

 Student Representatives

-Graduate Student Rep: JR Gallegos, BSSW, MSW Candidate (he/him)
+Graduate Student Rep: Destiny Ann Robinson, MSW Candidate (she/her)

 What & Where are the Regions?